sgmurphy/wordpress-plugins/optinmonster/readme.txt

 === Smart Page Targeting and Behavior Based Personalization ===

-All OptinMonster popups comes with advanced page targeting and behavior based personalization.
+And the **<a href="https://optinmonster.com/best-wordpress-popup-plugins/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">best WordPress popup plugin</a>** comes with advanced page targeting and behavior based personalization, too!

-This means you can show a custom popup for specific page or section of your site, show a custom popup based on users' geolocation, show a custom popup when users click a specific link, and more.
+This means you can show a popup for specific page or section of your site, or based on users' geolocation, or even when a visitor clicks a specific link...and so much more.

 You can even show unique popups based on user's past behavior such as: have they clicked on an existing marketing popup, seen another popup campaign, closed a marketing popup, viewed X number of pages, etc.